run-llama/create-llama/templates/types/streaming/express/README-template.md

 ```
 docker run --rm \
   -v $(pwd)/.env:/app/.env \
-  -v ./storage:/app/storage \ # Can remove this option if you us a vector data base
+  -v ./storage:/app/storage \ # Can remove this option if you us a vector database
   <your_backend_image_name>
-  npm generate
+  npm run generate
 ```

 - Start the API: